-How much does an auto dealer or wholesaler bond cost in South Carolina?
+How much does a $30,000 auto dealer or wholesaler bond cost in South Carolina?

-The South Carolina Department of Motor Vehicles requires motor vehicle dealers and wholesalers to post surety bonds.
-Wholesale auto auction, travel trailer and/or motorcycle dealers or wholesalers must post $15,000 bonds, while all other dealers and/or wholesalers must post $30,000 bonds.
+The South Carolina Department of Motor Vehicles requires motor vehicle dealers and wholesalers to post surety bonds in the amount of $30,000.

-These bonds are subject to underwriting, so the amount you’ll pay depends on an underwriter’s review.
-Qualified applicants could pay as little as $150 or $300, depending on the type of bond needed.
+These bonds are subject to underwriting, so the amount an applicant pays depends on an underwriter’s review.
+Qualified applicants could pay as little as $300, while less qualified applicants may be quoted at a slightly higher rate.

 Don’t let bad credit stop you from purchasing the surety bond you need for an affordable rate.
 SuretyBonds.com offers an exclusive bad credit bonding program through which we approve 99% of all applicants for the bonds they need quickly and easily.
 Get started now!

 |Motor Vehicle Dealer and Wholesaler Bond||$30,000||Starts at $300||$300-2,700||$2,000+||Apply Now|

 South Carolina auto dealer and wholesaler bonds ensure that dealers and wholesalers comply with all provisions of Title 56 of the South Carolina Code of Laws relating to motor vehicle dealers and the sale and transfer of motor vehicles.
 The bond protects any owner of a motor vehicle from any loss or damage suffered as a result of the principal’s actions or the actions of the principal’s salesmen or representatives.
 Harmed parties will be protected up to the full penal sum of the $30,000 bond, and the principal must reimburse the surety for all damages paid out.